itscturner/ansible/roles/ansible/README.md

 Ansible
 =======

-An ansible role to configure Ansible.
+An Ansible role to configure Ansible.

 Role Variables
 --------------